 "My faith is the most important thing in my life," he told The Guardian.
 "I know I'm one of the lucky people God has blessed.
 I'm very lucky and privileged to be in such a position.
-I had nothing and now I've got so much I have to give something back."
+I had nothing and now I've got so much I have to give something death, tributes flowed in from around the world for the winger, who was once hailed as the Ghanaian Messi.
+His body lay in state for a week before his funeral, which included a military procession.

-Christian was a young teenager when he made the decision to follow military procession.
 He was buried in his hometown, Dogobome in Ada Foah, on Ghana's south east coast.

 Christian's professional career began with Portuguese team FC Porto when he was 17.

-Two years later he joined Chelsea on a fiveyear contract and was immediately loaned to Dutch club Vitesse Arnhem, followed by Everton, Bournemouth and Málaga.
-Christian joined Newcastle United in 2016, where he stayed until 2021.
-He then joined Al Raed Saudi Football Club.
+Two years later he joined Chelsea on a five-year contract and was immediately loaned to Dutch club Vitesse Arnhem, followed by Everton, Bournemouth and Málaga.